mouna2/SpoonProcessorFinal/ReadMe.txt

 Traces.txt contains the trace information data.txt contains the MethodCallsExecuted PredictionEvaluation contains the True Positives, True Negatives, False positives, false negatives for each prediction pattern
+We are only making predictions in case we are dealing with T's or N's, predictions are not made if we have E's